2020 was the year of the mouse/rat. In today’s post, you will learn 10 idioms with rats and mice.

 Rats and Mice idioms – Rat

 I found two examples of the noun phrase rat race.
 The meanings are similar but not exactly the same.
-Both have a negative feeling.
+Each has a negative feeling.

 The rat race is something you want to avoid becoming part of.